Last Updated on

 By choosing not to check bags, you’ll never have to wait around anxiously at baggage claim either.
 Just grab your bag, walk off the plane, and get moving.

-There are certain things you will have a terrible time traveling without.
+Certain items you simply cannot travel without.
 IDs.
 Visas.
 Money.
 Cell phones.
 Medications.
 Important travel documents.
 The items below are likely to stop you dead in your tracks if you’ve left one (or more) of them behind.

 While many of the items below (tickets, insurance info, travel documents, etc.) can be saved and accessed digitally, don’t forget to bring hard copies as well.
 If your cell phone or laptop dies or goes missing, you’ll be glad you did.